-As of December 31, 2022, the aggregate amount of the transaction price allocated to performance obligations yet to be satisfied is \$4.5 million and the Company generally expects to recognize this revenue within the next twelve months.
+As of December 31, 2023, the aggregate amount of the transaction price, as defined in the Codification, allocated to performance obligations yet to be satisfied was \$0.5 million and the Company generally expects to recognize this revenue within the next twelve months.
 Such amounts primarily relate to the Company's performance obligations of providing transaction-related advisory services.

-The Company recognized revenue of \$333.2 million, \$313.2 million, and \$177.4 million, respectively, during the years ended December 31, 2022, 2021, and 2020, related to performance obligations that were satisfied or partially satisfied in prior periods.
-These amounts were recognized upon resolution of revenue constraints and uncertainties in the respective current period and generally related to transaction-related advisory services.
+The Company recognized revenue of \$273.2 million, \$333.2 million, and \$313.2 million, respectively, during the years ended December 31, 2023, 2022, and 2021, related to performance obligations that were satisfied or partially satisfied in prior periods.
+These amounts were recognized upon the resolution of revenue constraints and uncertainties in the respective periods and were generally related to transaction-related advisory services.